PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 > **Announcement**: The award ceremony at the refuge will be on February 21 at 10am.

-### Best in Show - Fiona Wang from Sunset High School
+### Best in Show - Tengxi Ma from Portland Waldorf High School

 ![](https://res.cloudinary.com/dhngj18do/image/upload/f_auto,q_auto/v1/images/artcontest/2024_grp1_1st_large)